anniedoris/2.12_team1a/README.md

 2. ```cd``` into the ```ur5/Python/``` folder and run ```main.py```
 3. The robot should move to an initial home position.
 You can then run any of the following commands:

-- Theta cylindrical coordaintes (relative to robot base): left/right arrow keys
+- Theta cylindrical coordinates (relative to robot base): left/right arrow keys
 - Radius cylindrical coordinates (in/out from robot base): up/down arrow keys
 - Z cylindrical coordinates (height control): q/a keys
 - Speed control: 1, 2, and 3 keys (increasing speed)